Jarne2001/Concepts-of-Data-Science-Project/README.md

 ![Figure 4: Plot showcasing the search performance of the B-tree](https://raw.githubusercontent.com/Jarne2001/Concepts-of-Data-Science-Project/refs/heads/main/search_comparison_btree.png)

-As observed on the B-tree plots for the insert and search functions, the worst case shows a linear growth an takes extremely long to run for 50000 words, making the other cases (which are assumed to have a logarithmic growth) appear flat because of the performance time scale difference (logarithmic growth looks constant on linear time scale).
+As observed on the B-tree plots for the insert and search functions, the worst case shows a linear growth and takes extremely long to run for 50000 words, making the other cases (which are assumed to have a logarithmic growth) appear flat because of the performance time scale difference (logarithmic growth looks constant on linear time scale).
 These average and best case performances most likely are linearly increasing, similar to the ternary search tree.
 The reason why the worst case takes so long is not only because all the words are sorted, but also because the used B-tree implementation uses a recursive approach.
 This is